prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 **Multiple Interactions**

-XD 2020 release allows desingers apply multiple interactions to the same UI object.
-Watch this video to make your prototype interaction more natural.
+XD 2020 release allows desingers to apply multiple interactions to the same UI object.
+Follow this video to make our prototype interaction more natural.

 <YouTube
   title="Multiple Interactions"